PrathameshAndhare/PrathameshAndhare/README.md

 ### Hi there! 👋
-I'm Prathamesh, 2nd year undergrad pursuing ETC.
+•I'm Prathamesh, 2nd year undergrad pursuing ETC.
-I'm a competetive programmer and very passionate about coding and development .
+•I'm a competetive programmer and very passionate about coding and development .
-🌱 I’m currently learning Algorithms so that I can improve my critical thinking skills.
+•🌱 I’m currently learning Algorithms so that I can improve my critical thinking skills.
-👯 I’m looking for internships in software development related field and excited to work on Software Development and Web Development technologies.
+•👯 I’m looking for internships in software development related field and excited to work on Software Development and Web Development technologies.
-🧑‍🤝‍🧑 Looking for a team or an organization where I can learn and develop my skills.
+•🧑‍🤝‍🧑 Looking for a team or an organization where I can learn and develop my skills.
-💬 Feel free to ask me anything or ping me on LinkedIn.
+•💬 Feel free to ask me anything or ping me on LinkedIn.
-⚡ Fun fact: Love to meditate and desperate to play cricket if someone is interested.
+•⚡ Fun fact: Love to meditate and desperate to play cricket if someone is interested.

 <!--